sindresorhus/sublime-jsrun/readme.md

 }
 ```

 ### Keyboard shortcut

-You can also set up a keyboard shortcut to run the command by opening up "Preferences > Key Bindings - User" and adding your shortcut with the `js_run` command.
+You can also set up a keyboard shortcut to run the command by opening up "Settings > Key Bindings - User" and adding your shortcut with the `js_run` command.

 Example: